-Extended Data Figure 6 Gsp1 interface mutations act allosterically to modulate the rate of GTP hydrolysis. a, Annotated 1D 31P NMR spectrum of wild-type Gsp1 loaded with GTP.
+Extended Data Figure 7 Gsp1 interface mutations act allosterically to modulate the rate of GTP hydrolysis. a, Annotated 1D 31P NMR spectrum of wild-type Gsp1 loaded with GTP.
 Peak areas are computed over intervals shown and normalized to the GTPβ bound (GTPβbound) peak.
 The peaks from left to right correspond to: free phosphate (Pi), β phosphate of GDP bound to Gsp1 (GDPβbound), β phosphate of free (unbound) GDP (GDPβfree), γ phosphate of GTP bound to Gsp1 in conformation 1 (γ1), γ phosphate of GTP bound to Gsp1 in conformation 2 (γ2), α phosphate of bound or unbound GDP or GTP, β phosphate of GTP bound to Gsp1 (GTPβbound), β phosphate of free (unbound) GTP (GTPβfree). b, Rate of intrinsic GTP hydrolysis of wild-type Gsp1 and mutants.
 Dotted line indicates wild-type value.
-Error bars represent the standard deviations from n ≥ 3 replicates (except for A180T which has two replicates). c, Percent population in γ2 state plotted against the relative rate of intrinsic GTP hydrolysis represented as a natural logarithm of the ratio of the rate for the mutant over the rate of the wild type.
+Error bars represent the standard deviations from n ≥ 3 replicates. c, Natural log-transformed exchange constant between the γ2 and γ1 conformations plotted against the relative rate of intrinsic GTP hydrolysis represented as a natural logarithm of the ratio of the rate for the mutant over the rate of the wild type.
 The pink line is a linear fit.
-Error bars represent the standard deviation from n ≥ 3 replicates of intrinsic GTP hydrolysis measurements (except for A180T which has two replicates). d, Structures of HRas (in cartoon representation, blue) bound to allosteric inhibitors shown in stick representation: BI 2852 (PDB ID: 6gj8, light violet), vinylsulfonamide (PDB ID: 4m1w, dark violet), and AMG 510 (PDB ID: 6oim, deepsalmon).
-Switch I and switch II regions of HRas are in green and yellow, respectively.
-Human HRas residues corresponding to Gsp1 allosteric sites (identified from the sequence alignment between Gsp1 and human HRas) are represented as pink spheres.
+Error bars represent the standard deviation from n ≥ 3 replicates of intrinsic GTP hydrolysis measurements. d, Structures of HRas (in cartoon representation, gray) bound to inhibitors shown in stick representation: BI 2852 (PDB ID: 6gj8, green), vinylsulfonamide (PDB ID: 4m1w, teal), and AMG 510 (PDB ID: 6oim, light green).
+Switch I and switch II regions of HRas are in light blue and pink, respectively.
+Human HRas residues corresponding to Gsp1 allosteric sites (identified from the sequence alignment between Gsp1 and human HRas) are represented as blue spheres.
 The corresponding Gsp1 residues are in parentheses.